Baecon/discord-mute-sound/README.md

 NOTE: you shouldnt have to run `npm.bat` ever again

 **sox troubleshooting instructions**

-Add the Sox folder to your PATH and then restart your terminal.
+-Add the Sox folder to your PATH and then restart your terminal.

-Go to My Computer → Properties → Advanced System Settings → Environment Variables → System variables.
+1. Go to My Computer → Properties → Advanced System Settings → Environment Variables → System variables.
-Select Path.
+2. Select Path.
-Click Edit → New :
+3. Click Edit → New :
-Add this: C:\Program Files (x86)\sox-<CHECK YOUR VERSION NUMBER>\
+4. Add this: C:\Program Files (x86)\sox-<CHECK YOUR VERSION NUMBER>\
+Note
 As indicated in the example path, make sure to check what version of Sox you have installed by actually navigating to your Program Files (x86) folder and looking for a folder that starts with sox, for example sox-14-4-2.
 Restart your terminal.
 Note that if you're using an IDE, you may need to restart the IDE to have the Path variables update.